Masterson of Kansas

 Masterson of Kansas is a 1954 American Western film directed by William Castle and starring George Montgomery, Nancy Gates and James Griffith.
 It was produced by Sam Katzman for distribution for Columbia Pictures.

-Synopsis
+Plot

-Bat Masterson (George Montgomery) is a gunslinger.
-Masterson, Wyatt Earp (Bruce Cowling) and Doc Holliday (James Griffith) come together in a common cause.
-The three intend to protect an impending land exchange between honest rancher Merrick (John Maxwell) and peace-seeking Indian chief Yellow Hawk (Jay Silverheels) against the crooked chicanery of land baron Clay Bennett (David Bruce).
+Bat Masterson is a gunslinger.
+Masterson, Wyatt Earp and Doc Holliday come together in a common cause.
+The three intend to protect an impending land exchange between honest rancher Merrick and peace-seeking Indian chief Yellow Hawk against the crooked chicanery of land baron Clay Bennett.